 We have provided two sample letters of how to write a letter requesting a Mandatory Reconsideration, one for ESA and one for PIP.
 Please see the list on the right and click on the links.
 There is also a new form you can use, available at https://www.gov.uk/government/publications/challenge-a-decision-made-by-the-department-for-work-and-pensions-dwp

 You need to say why you think the decision is wrong, and how you think you meet the criteria for a different award.
 It is extremely helpful if you can provide additional medical evidence at this stage.
 In our experience you are unlikely to get a decision changed just because you think it should be – the person who makes the decision (the ‘decision maker’) needs a reason to think the original decision was wrong.

-You need to send your letter and any supporting evidence to the benefits office that your decision letter was from.
+You need to send your letter (or submit your form) including any supporting evidence to the benefits office that your decision letter was from.
 It gives them a chance to look at your file again, and they can change their decision at this time.
 When they have made a decision, they will send you what is called a Mandatory Reconsideration Notice – this is their final decision and you will need this if you want to go on to appeal.

 If you are still unhappy with the decision made, you may want to complete an appeal form.
 However, you need to check that you have a right of appeal; some decisions have no right of appeal, but it should say so in the decision letter.

 You can get an appeal form (called SSCS1) by asking the Department of Work and Pensions for a copy by phone or letter, or by downloading it here.
 There is also a blank version as well as an example version in the list on the right, which you can use as a guide for how to fill the form in.

 This form has to be sent directly to HM Courts & Tribunals Service – the address in Bradford is on the form.